Clock Transitions Versus Bragg Diffraction in Atom-interferometric Dark-matter Detection: Dark-matter-induced Perturbations on Atoms

 As a side note we mention that both $\hat{V}_\mathrm{kin}$ and $\hat{V}_\mathrm{pot}$ depend on the perturbation parameters $\MeanMDM(t)$ and $\DeltaMDM(t)$.
 In principle, they include products of a dilaton coupling with $ \Delta m_0/ \bar m_0$, which are next order in perturbation.
 Therefore, they are omitted in further calculations and enclosed in Table~\ref{tab:pert_parameters} by braces.

 The discussed perturbations reflect themselves in the signals of atom interferometers that can be used to construct DM detectors.
-In the following section, we discuss the individual contributions and their order of magnitude in an exemplary setup.
+In Secs.~\ref{sec:dm_signal_gradiometers} and \ref{sec:sp_interferometers}, we discuss the individual contributions and their order of magnitude in an exemplary setup.